Running Twice a Day (Strategies, Tips, & Benefits)

 It will also be easier to finding routes for each run because you won’t have to consider if there are places to fill up your water or if there’s a bathroom along the way.
 If you don’t have enough time to prepare before your long run, consider breaking it into two and heading out the door.

-How To Run Twice A Day: Best Practices
+How to Run Twice A Day: Best Practices

 To begin, we are not recommending that you run twice a day every day.
 Instead, these tips help you when you run twice a day, but your training schedule should mix up your training to incorporate strength training, rest days, and mobility work.